yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 31](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image20.png)

 The **Queries** pane contains one query for each table you checked.

 2. Select the first query—**DimEmployee**.

 	![Picture 33](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image21.png)

 The **DimEmployee** table in the SQL Server database stores one row for each employee.
 A subset of the rows from this table represents the salespeople, which will be relevant to the model you’ll develop.

 3. At the bottom left, in the status bar, notice the table statistics—the table has 33 columns, and 296 rows.

-	> **Do Not forget**: Open **Sharex** from Desktop, click on capture then select region and take the screenshot of your output as shown in the above image.
+	> **Take a screenshot**: Open **Sharex** from Desktop, click on capture the screenshot of your output.

 4. In the data preview pane, scroll horizontally to review all columns.

 5. Notice that the last five columns contain **Table** or **Value** links.

 These five columns represent relationships to other tables in the database.
 They can be used to join tables together.
 You’ll join tables in the **Load Data in Power BI Desktop** lab.

 6. To assess column quality, on the **View** ribbon tab, from inside the **Data Preview** group, check **Column Quality**.

 	![Picture 35](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image23.png)

 The column quality feature allows you to easily determine the percentage of valid, error, or empty values found in columns.

 7. For the **Position** column (sixth last column), notice that 94% of rows are empty (null).